 3) Check the weather before you go.

 Dark skies are great, but they don’t mean much if there’s cloud cover.
 Check the weather before you pick a meteor shower viewing spot.
 One good option: this 24-Hour Weather Forecast map overlay, which uses data from the National Oceanic and Atmospheric Association.

-4) Also check the air pollution forecast to ensure clear skies.
+4) Also check the air pollution and smoke forecast to ensure clear skies.

 Overhead haze can impede your view of distant stars just like any other weather phenomenon.
 Check the Air Quality Forecast overlays in Gaia GPS to make sure you’re headed to a site with crystal-clear air, unaffected by smog or other pollutants.

 It’s also smart to keep smoke on your radar this time of year.
-Check for nearby wildfires using the Current Wildfires map overlay.
+Check the Smoke Forecast overlays and also scan for nearby wildfires using the Current Wildfires map overlay.

 6) Get to higher elevation if you can.

 If you’re close to the mountains, head uphill.
 Air tends to be clearer at higher elevations.
 Finding a trail or campsite high up on a hill or bald can also be a good way to escape obscuring tree cover.

 5) Stay up later.

 The best time to see the Perseids meteor shower is between 11pm and 4am, when skies are darkest.
 If you need to brew a cup of after-dinner coffee to hold out for the good stuff, so be it.